Bespoke retirement: Switzerland's four retirement models

 (+) The insured receives a percentage increase to their AHV pension, depending on the deferral period (maximum of five years).

-(+) If pension fund regulations allow, you may continue to make contributions to your pension fund, increasing your retirement assets.
+(+) Once the AHV 21 reform enters into force, as of January 1, 2024, you may continue to make contributions to your pension fund, increasing your retirement assets.
 In any event, the assets will also be paid out using a higher conversion rate.

 (-) Extended professional life and less free time.